mtkwebdev/MK_TEST_Alum_inati_/README.md

 # Submission - By Mohammad Kawadri:

 #### Note:
-- Having looked at the package.json and finding that Vue is set to "vue": "^2.5.2", means that we are using Vue 2.
-Therefore, we will continue using the Vue options data API to modify and build components.
+- Having looked at the package.json and finding that Vue is set to "vue": "^2.5.2", means that we are using Vue 2, and therefore we will continue using the Vue options data API to modify and build components.
 * `More information found at https://v2.vuejs.org/v2/api/?redirect=true#Options-Data`
 - I did not upgrade Vue 2 to Vue 3, because this was not requested in the spec, and in a working envrionment, this may disrupt other users and or production code.